 Private Voice Lessons

-Karen offers expert guidance to beginning, as well as more advanced singers through private instruction.
-Lessons are for anyone (children through adults) who wishes to improve basic singing skills, gain confidence as a performer, expand song repertoire, and participate in quality musical engagement and learning.
+Karen offers expert guidance to beginning, as well as more advanced singers through private instruction via live video platforms, such as zoom.
+Lessons are for anyone, age 7 and up including adults who wish to improve basic singing skills, gain confidence as a performer, expand song repertoire, and participate in quality musical engagement and learning.

 Karen's ABC's of Singing